 The basic approach to opening an in-memory image of an HDF5 file is to pass the image to the Core file driver, and then tell the Core file driver to open the file.
 We do this by using the H5Pget/set_file_image calls.
 These calls allow the user to specify an initial file image.

-A potential problem with the H5Pget/set_file_image calls is the copying of large memory buffers.
+A potential problem with the H5Pget/set_file_image calls is the overhead of allocating and copying of large file image buffers.
 The callback routines enable application programs to avoid this problem.
-However, the use of these callbacks is potentially complex: the particulars are discussed in the semantics and examples chapters below (see pages 22 and 28 respectively).
+However, the use of these callbacks is complex and potentially hazardous: the particulars are discussed in the semantics and examples chapters below (see pages 22 and 28 respectively).
+Fortunately, use of the file image callbacks should seldom be necessary, as the H5LTopen_file_image call should address most use cases.

-The property list facility in HDF5 has been appropriated for use with file image operations.
+The property list facility in HDF5 is employed in file image operations.
 This facility was designed for passing data, not consumable resources, into API calls.
 The peculiar ways in which the file image allocation callbacks may be used allows us to avoid extending the property list structure to handle consumable resources cleanly and to avoid constructing a new facility for the purpose.

 The sub-sections below describe the low-level C APIs that are used with file image operations.